 - Tuition: Graduate assistants with an appointment of one-quarter time or more for at least 3 months during each semester and 6 weeks during the summer term are assessed resident tuition for each term they have an assistantship.
 Spouses of graduate assistants are also assessed tuition at the resident rate.
 Contact Kara Schoepfer (, 214E Enrollment Services) in the Registrar's Office to initiate this process.

 - Tuition Scholarship: Graduate assistants who are on appointment for at least 3 months during each semester and 6 weeks during the summer, receive a Graduate Tuition Scholarship for a portion of resident tuition (unless they are on restricted admission or academic probation, or they hold a fellowship or traineeship that provides funds for tuition and fee payment).
-Students who are on half time assistantship or greater and are candidates for doctoral and certain professional master's degrees (M.Arch., M.L.A., and M.F.A.), beginning Summer 2006 will receive a scholarship award that pays 100% of the in-state tuition costs.
-Master's candidates will receive a 50% tuition scholarship award.
+Students who are on half time assistantship or greater and are candidates for doctoral and certain professional master's degrees (M.Arch., M.L.A., and M.F.A.), will receive a scholarship award that pays 100% of the in-state tuition costs.
+Master's candidates with an appointment of half time or greater will receive a 50% tuition scholarship award.

 - Computer fee reduction: Graduate assistants are assessed half of the required computer fee for the academic year.